Kyrobi/osu-unplayed-song-remover/README.md

 # Usage
 ...

+(I'm just rambling at this point, but it could be useful info for others that are curious)

 # Why
 A while back, I downloaded several huge beatmap packs totalling 23k+ songs.
 Along with that, it took up around 130GB or my storage.
 I quickly realized